 TCCC has identified individuals that are responsible for the collection of system-wide operational data used to calculate emissions.
 These individuals are required by the company's Environment, Occupational Safety and Health Performance Measurement (EOSHPM) Requirements to submit energy and other performance measurement data via a proprietary collection system.
-The submittals may be at the facility, business unit, or corporate level.
-The standard reporting procedure for energy and other EOSHPM data is quarterly, but frequency of reporting can vary based upon the business needs of each facility.
+The submittals may be at the facility, operating unit, or corporate level.
+The standard reporting procedure for energy and other EOSHPM data is monthly, but frequency of reporting can vary based upon the business needs of each facility.
+Fugitive emissions are entered on an as-needed basis when losses have occurred.
+Additionally, the total CO2 used by the facility and carbonization yield factors are entered monthly.
+Quarterly checks are conducted by the Corporate team to review data completeness and accuracy.
 Information for business travel, refrigerants and corporate aircraft is consolidated separately.
-The facilities listings used in our data collection processes and calculations are as of December 31st, 2020.
+The facilities listings used in our data collection processes and calculations are as of December 31st, 2021.

-Non-financial information is subject to measurement uncertainties resulting from limitations inherent in the nature and the methods used for determining such data.
+The Subject Matter is subject to measurement uncertainties resulting from limitations inherent in the nature and the methods used for determining such data.
 The selection of different but acceptable measurement techniques can result in materially different measurements.
 The precision of different measurement techniques may also vary.

 When TCCC is unable to collect activity data associated with the complete sales volume, it uses an extrapolation methodology to estimate emissions.
 The extrapolation methodology is based on emissions intensities of the reported activity data and the sales volume.
-Sales volume is measured in number of unit cases (or unit case equivalents) of company beverage products directly or indirectly sold by the company and its bottling partners ("the Coca-Cola system") to customers and consumers as reported by TCCC and the bottlers to TCCC and disclosed in the 2020 10-K. Refer to TCCC 2020 10-K for additional information regarding the 2020 measured Unit Cases.
+Sales volume is measured in number of unit cases (or unit case equivalents) of company beverage products directly or indirectly sold by the company and its bottling partners ("the Coca-Cola system") to customers and consumers as reported by TCCC and the bottlers to TCCC and disclosed in the 2021 10-K. Refer to TCCC 2021 10-K for additional information regarding the 2021 measured Unit Cases.